Rescue & Recovery

 Return or Adoption:

 We follow through with each dog until healthy and stable before making a decision on its future.
 This depends on the dog’s time in care, age, ability to cope on the street, and whether it is returning to a caring neighbourhood situation.
-For dogs that have a longer period of in-shelter care, careful placement in adoptive homes is preferred.
+For dogs that have a longer period of in-centre care, careful placement in adoptive homes is preferred.

 A pathetic little creature bumbling along busy Saraswatinagar.
 Weak and malnourished, with rickets, mange and internal parasites.
 His forelegs were supported in splints.
 Then Tetanus was diagnosed.
 Treated at the clinic for 15 days, the vets thought Rikki’s chances were good.